xoopR/distr6/README.md

   - A generalised `qqplot` for comparing any distributions
   - A finalised `FunctionImputation` decorator with different imputation strategies
-  - Discrete distribution substraction (negative convolution)
+  - Discrete distribution subtraction (negative convolution)
   - A wrapper for scaling distributions to a given mean and variance
   - More probability distributions
   - Any other good suggestions made between now and then\!